Nikhildusa07/hand-gesture-control/README.md

 ﻿
-# ✋ Hand Gesture Recognition using Webcam
+# ✋ Hand Gesture Control using Webcam

 Control your PC system actions using just your hand gestures via webcam — powered by Python, OpenCV, MediaPipe, and PyAutoGUI.